 To resolve this problem, access the Settings > Advanced menu in the PMC application after you have established or disconnected the VPN tunnel on your PMC client machine.
 When you access this menu, the PMC probes the Cisco Systems VPN Client to determine its activity and tunnel status and, from this menu, it can also detect an IP address change.
-For more information about the Express menu, see the "Configuring the Channels and Advanced Settings" section on page 5-7.
+For more information about the Express menu, refer to the "Configuring the Channels and Advanced Settings" section in the "Configuring the PMC Application" chapter in the Cisco IPICS PMC Installation and User Guide, Release 2.0(1).